Community #1: safety & knowing our rights

 After the Encounter

-If a detention or arrest occurs:
+If an abduction or arrest occurs:

 Write down what you observed while it is fresh